fibo/graphql-ccxt/README.md

 - Joins together [GraphQL] and [CCXT]: can fetch prices, read balance, open orders, etc. on multiple exchanges at once.
 - No dependencies other than [graphql](https://www.npmjs.com/package/graphql) and [ccxt](https://www.npmjs.com/package/ccxt) (by the way, installed as peer deps).
+- It's isomorphic!
+It works on a server as usual (see demo below), but also in a browser (see [examples/browser/](https://github.com/fibo/graphql-ccxt/tree/main/examples/browser) folder).

 ## Credits